valtech-commerce/manager/readme.md

 ####  options.tasks

 Type: `Object` <br>
-List of tasks (install, outdated, build, deploy) with `preRun` and `postRun` hooks to call before and after
+List of tasks (installer/postinstall, outdated, build, deploy) with `preRun` and `postRun` hooks to call before and after

 Hooks receive a reference to the [terminal](https://github.com/absolunet/node-terminal) instance